davidgarber/educationpathways-angular/README.md

 npm install

-This will install a number of different tools used as part of this project.
-One of the packages installed during this step is Bower, a package manager; Bower MUST be installed in order for the other installation steps to succeed.
+This will install a number of different tools used as part of this project, including "bower", a package manager.
+Once the npm install completes a "bower install" step will start to install the remaining dependencies.

-4. From the same directory, use the "bower install" command to install packages using Bower.
-This will install AngularJS and other packages necessary for the system to run.
-Bower won't say much while it's working, but if you see a "bower_components" directory appear then all is well.
-5. Install a simple Node.js based web server using the command "npm install -g http-server".
+4. Install a simple Node.js based web server using the command "npm install -g http-server".
 This will allow you to run the application locally.
-6. Use the command "http-server &lt;install-dir&gt;/app" to start the web server.
+5. Use the command "http-server &lt;install-dir&gt;/app" to start the web server.
 The string "&lt;install-dir&gt;/app" references the "app" subdirectory of the directory into which you cloned this project.
-7. In your browser, go to "http://localhost:8080".
+6. In your browser, go to "http://localhost:8080".

 When you're ready to stop the web server, just go to the window it's running in and hit Ctrl-C.